 Okay, so to get started with WordPress you basically only need your domain and hosting.
 The WordPress software itself is completely free.

 To begin, feel free to follow one of these paths:

 a) “The quick start path”

-- Go here to learn the simplified way of installing WordPress and launching your site in an afternoon (or an alternative guide here).
+- Go here to learn the simplified way of installing WordPress and launching your site in an afternoon.